Multiple Dedekind Zeta Functions: Analytic properties and special values

+which involves the logarithmic function.
+Note that the logarithmic function is a homotopy invariant function on a path space.
+In this setting, the above logarithmic functions can be considered as a function on the path space of an affine $n$-space without some divisors.
+One may take a simplicial scheme as a model of the path space so that it restricts well onto the loop space of a scheme as a simplicial scheme.
+Hopefully, that would interpret the above (semi)-algebraic relations in terms of logarithms in an algebraic context.

 {\bf{Acknowledgements:}} This paper owes a lot to many people.
 Ronald Brown gave inspiring talk on higher cubical categories.
 I few days after that talk, I had a good definition of iterated integrals on a membrane.
 With Alexander Goncharov I had a lot of fruitful discussions.
 His great interest in my different approaches to multiple Dedekind zeta functions encouraged me to continue my search of the right ones.
 From Mladen Dimitrov I learned about the cones constructed by Shintani.
-Annette Huber-Klawitter consulted me about $D$-modules and mixed Hodge structures.
 Anton Deitmar asked many questions on the subject that helped me to clear up (at least to myself) the structure of the paper.
 Matthew Kerr clarified many questions I had about Hodge theory.
+Dev Sinha explained simplicial de Rham structures on mapping spaces of a manifold, in particular, a path space or a loop space of a variety.
+Finally, I would like to thank the referee whose effort greatly improved the presentation.

 I acknowledge the great hospitality of Durham University and the generous financial support from the European Network Marie Currie that allowed me to invite Ronald Brown for several days.
-I would like to thank Tubingen University and in particular, Anton Deitmar and his grant "Higher modular forms and higher invariants" for the financial support and great working conditions, where most of the work was done.
+I would like to thank Tubingen University and in particular, Anton Deitmar and his grant ``Higher modular forms and higher invariants" for the financial support and great working conditions.

 \begin{small}

 { {\flushleft \bf{References}} }

 \end{small}